cmake-basis/BASIS/doc/standard/execution.rst

 `exepath() <http://www.rad.upenn.edu/sbia/software/basis/apidoc/latest/group__BasisCxxUtilities.html>`__
 which maps a build target name to the absolute path of the executable file built by this target.
-This function makes use of an implementation of the :apidoc:`basis::basis::IExecutableTargetInfo` interface whose constructor is automatically generated during the configuration of a project.
+This function makes use of an implementation of the :apidoc:`basis::util::IExecutableTargetInfo` interface whose constructor is automatically generated during the configuration of a project.
 This constructor initializes the data structures required for the mapping of target names to absolute file paths.
 Note that BASIS generates different implementations of this module for different projects,